-Things to do in the Blue Mountains: Places to Dine, Shop, Explore & Unwind
+Best Things to do in the Blue Mountains: Where to Eat, Sleep, Stay & Play

 Planning a weekend trip to the Blue Mountains?
 We have got you covered with our list of the best things to do in the Blue Mountains.

 A two-hour drive from the Sydney CBD, the Blue Mountains is the perfect getaway for city slickers.
-With its stunning scenery, crisp mountain air and charming venues, it’s an ideal spot for a whole weekend of unadulterated holiday bliss.
+With its stunning scenery, crisp mountain air and cosy venues galore, it’s an ideal spot for a whole weekend of unadulterated holiday bliss.

-Things to do in the Blue Mountains: Dine
+Best Things to do in the Blue Mountains: Eat

 33 Govetts Leap Road, Blackheath

 In the 20s and 30s, the Megalong Valley was home to nine tearooms.
-Today, there’s just a handful left and it’s well-worth a visit.
+Today, there’s just a handful left and a cuppa at The Megalong Valley Tearooms is well worth a visit.
 As you look over the rugged mountains, you’ll be served Devonshire tea and scones with clotted cream.

 824 Megalong Road, Megalong Valley